quangthangisme/tp/docs/UserGuide.md

 * You can log multiple contacts at once by listing their indices.

+* You cannot unlog a contact that is already unlogged.

 **Tip:** Use event info to view the current linked contacts and their indices.

 Example: